1976–77 FA Cup: Fourth round proper

 The fourth round of games were played on 29 January 1977.
 Four games required a replay, played midweek on 1–2 February.
+Northwich Victoria was the last non-league club left in the competition.

 Fifth round proper

 The fifth set of games took place on 26 February 1977.
 One game went to a replay which was played on 8 March.
-Holders Southampton were eliminated by Manchester United in a rematch of the previous final.
+Holders Southampton were eliminated by Manchester United in a rematch of the previous season's final.

 Sixth round proper

 The sixth round of FA Cup games were played on 19 March 1977.
 There were no replays.